evilz/from-go-to-dotnet/Migrate to dotnet.md

 ## What's next

 - we still need to do a lot of clean code
-- Create a strong Domain model
+- Create a strong Domain model without dependency
-- Continue to use (domain)Events
+- Continue to use more (domain)Events

-- Be more like Elm archi and Onion Archi
+yes it's clean architeture 😜

 ---